wsxiaoys/lil/readme.txt

        result of that function (note that normally the result of a function is the result of the last command of that function).
 The result of return is always the passed value

+     result [value]
+       sets or returns the current result value of a function but unlike the return function, it doesn't stop the execution.
+If no argument is given, the function simply returns the current result value - if no previous call to result was made, then this will return an empty value even if other calls were made previously.
+The result of this function when an argument is given, is simply the given argument itself

      expr [...]
        combines all arguments into a single string and evaluates the